awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 With a Network Load Balancer, the default listener accepts TCP requests on port 80 and distributes them to the instances in your environment\.
 You can configure health check behavior, configure the listener port, or add a listener on another port\.

 **Note**
 Unlike a Classic Load Balancer or an Application Load Balancer, a Network Load Balancer can't have application layer \(layer 7\) HTTP or HTTPS listeners\.
 It only supports transport layer \(layer 4\) TCP listeners\.
 HTTP and HTTPS traffic can be routed to your environment over TCP\.
 To establish secure HTTPS connections between web clients and your environment, install a [self\-signed certificate](configuring-https-ssl.md) on the environment's instances, and configure the instances to listen on the appropriate port \(typically 443\) and terminate HTTPS connections\.
 The configuration varies per platform\.
-See [Configuring Your Application to Terminate HTTPS Connections at the Instance](https-singleinstance.md) for instructions\.
+See [Configuring your application to terminate HTTPS connections at the instance](https-singleinstance.md) for instructions\.
 Then configure your Network Load Balancer to add a listener that maps to a process listening on the appropriate port\.

 A Network Load Balancer supports active health checks\.
 These checks are based on messages to the root \(`/`\) path\.
 In addition, a Network Load Balancer supports passive health checks\.
 It automatically detects faulty backend instances and routes traffic only to healthy instances\.

-## Configuring a Network Load Balancer Using the Elastic Beanstalk Console<a name="environments-cfg-nlb-console"></a>
+## Configuring a Network Load Balancer using the Elastic Beanstalk console<a name="environments-cfg-nlb-console"></a>

 You can use the Elastic Beanstalk console to configure a Network Load Balancer's listeners and processes during environment creation, or later when your environment is running\.